A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures

-Moving to research tools, Bambu \cite{ferrandi2021bambu} is the most mature and up-to-date open-source HLS framework, developed and maintained by Politecnico di Milano.
-Bambu is a command-line tool with extensive coverage of C/C++ constructs (including some that are not supported by Vitis HLS, such as pointer arithmetic and dynamic resolution of memory accesses), and it can also synthesize compiler Intermediate Representations (IR) generated through LLVM-based frameworks.
-The open-source repository containing Bambu's code\footnote{\url{https://github.com/ferrandi/PandA-bambu}} allows developers to dive deep into the analysis and transformation passes at the core of the HLS process and to research novel HLS methodologies.
+Moving to research tools, Bambu \cite{ferrandi2021bambu} is a command-line tool with extensive coverage of C/C++ constructs (including some that are not supported by Vitis HLS, such as pointer arithmetic and dynamic resolution of memory accesses), and it can also synthesize compiler Intermediate Representations (IR) generated through LLVM-based frameworks.
+The open-source nature of Bambu allows developers to dive deep into the analysis and transformation passes at the core of the HLS process and to research novel HLS methodologies.
 Bambu can generate optimized VHDL or Verilog code for various FPGA and ASIC targets through a library of pre-characterized functional units with area and delay information for each possible target, making it much more flexible than commercial tools tied to a single hardware vendor.
-Floating-point operations are supported in Bambu through the FloPoCo framework~\cite{DinechinPasca2011-DaT} or through an optimized soft-float library that allows generating non-standard floating-point encodings \cite{truefloat}.
-Recently, Bambu has been extended to support the synthesis of multi-threaded OpenMP applications \cite{svelto,gozzi24sparta}, and it has been fundamental in research projects dealing with the acceleration of big data analytics \cite{everest24date} and aerospace applications~\cite{hermes23date}.